 Lunch and Snacks

 There are many more food options in Rockridge than can fit in a single article!
 For a casual lunch, pan-Asian United Dumplings and Asian-Mexican fusion spot Belly are great options, as are the baked goods, to-go foods and imported cheeses at Market Hall.
 Ike’s Love & Sandwiches has a Rockridge outpost - if you go, be sure to order a sandwich on the Bay Area favorite Dutch Crunch roll.

-Rockridge boasts two bookstores - East Bay Booksellers and Pegasus - as well as two record stores, Stranded and Open Mind.
+Rockridge shopping scene is so unique.
+Boasting two bookstores - East Bay Booksellers and Pegasus - as well as two record stores, Stranded and Open Mind.
 Stylish housewares boutique Atomic Garden, charming Bella Vita Home and popular emporium Nathan & Co are great places to purchase gifts for friends, family and yourself, while See’s Candies is a uniquely San Francisco Bay Area treat.
 You can shop for designer clothes at CHIC, FIT, and local maker Lesley Evers, and secondhand threads at Crossroads and Bambino Thrift Shop.

 About a quarter mile past beautiful historic homes along Chabot Road, you can find three picturesque public tennis courts.
 Under the freeway behind the BART station lies community-created FROG Park, which contains a pleasant and shaded half-mile creekside path to the nearby Temescal district.
 For a more strenuous adventure, check out this 4-mile hike among the postmodern homes and streetcar-era stairways of Upper Rockridge.

 Cocktails and Drinks